ukonpete/simple-mobile-vm/README.md

 ## Release Notes

 * 8/23/2020
+  * Added RxJava/Android version of the VM library.
+It passes all unit tests, but it is not integrated with the app yet.
   * Upgrade to Gralde 7.0.1
   * Use new Kotlin Formatter
   * Use Kotlin better in places